-her subsequent marriage to be terminated before the parties are permitted to remarry.
-38 Men are not similarly required to observe $hil\bar{a}la$.
+are permitted to remarry.38 Men are not similarly required to observe ḥilāla (taḥlīl).

-Although men are also not expected to obtain anyone's permission to issue talāq, it has become customary in South Africa for them to acquire a ṭalāq certificate from the South African 'ulamā' as confirmation that a talāg has taken place.
-In cases of dispute regarding the validity of the talaq, the 'ulama' usually make a pronouncement whether the $tal\bar{a}q$ is valid or not.
-The dispensing of the talāq certificate and decisions relating to the validity of the talāq are sometimes undertaken in an arbitrary manner, usually with disastrous consequences for women and children who have no recourse to appeal the decisions in a secular court due to the non-recognition of Muslim marriages in South Africa.
+Although men are also not expected to obtain anyone's permission to issue talāq, it has become customary in South Africa for them to acquire a talāq certificate from the South African 'ulamā' as confirmation that a talāg has taken place.
+In cases of dispute regarding the validity of the talāq, the 'ulamā' usually make a pronouncement whether the talāq is valid or not.
+The dispensing of the talaq certificate and decisions relating to the validity of the talāq are sometimes undertaken in an arbitrary manner, usually with disastrous consequences for women and children who have no recourse to appeal the decisions in a secular court due to the non-recognition of Muslim marriages in South Africa.
 The arbitrary nature in which the South African 'ulamā' can dispense talāq certificates and the kind of harm that can be caused by that was illustrated in the case of Faro v.
-Bingham.39 The Faro case was adjudicated in the Western Cape High Court in 2013 and is one of the cases in the consolidated application.40 In the Faro case, the applicant, Faro, was married to the deceased by Muslim rites only.
-41 When the applicant tried to access the benefits of the Intestate Succession Act42 and the Maintenance of Surviving Spouses Act, 43 the Master of the High Court refused to recognize her claims because the Muslim Judicial Council (MJC),44 which is one of the main 'ulama' bodies in the Western Cape, confirmed that her marriage to the deceased was annulled by way of talāq.
-45 As a result, the applicant was rendered homeless, and her children were taken into state care.
-46 In the context of an application to be
+Bingham.39 The Faro case was adjudicated in the Western Cape High Court in 2013 and is one of the cases in the consolidated application.40 In the Faro case, the applicant, Faro, was married to the deceased by Muslim rites only.41 When the applicant tried to access the benefits of the Intestate Succession Act42 and the Maintenance of Surviving Spouses Act,43 the Master of the High Court refused to recognize her claims because the Muslim Judicial Council (MJC),44 which is one of the main 'ulamā' bodies in the Western Cape, confirmed that her marriage to the deceased was annulled by way of talāg.45 As a result, the applicant was rendered homeless, and her children were taken into state care.46 In the context of an application to be recognized as a spouse under the Intestate Succession Act and the

-38 Esposito, supra note 35, at 78, 83; Hallaq, supra note 35, at 23.
+38 ESPOSITO, supra note 35, at 78, 83; HALLAQ, supra note 35, at 23.